 Further, the brisket fat cap protects it from the heat from the smoker's top.
 Particularly in offset smokers, where the heat comes from the top, the fat cap will protect the meat from drying out.

-In a non-offset smoker, if you are looking for a thicker bark on the bottom of your brisket, then cook fat side up.
-The heat rising up against the unprotected underside of the meat will create a fuller bark.
+In a non-offset smoker, if you are looking for a thicker bark on the bottom of your brisket, then cook the fat side up.
+The heat rising against the unprotected underside of the meat will create a fuller bark.